-Red Hat Linux combines all those pieces plus some additional applications and then goes another step and adds a few of its own to create an integrated product.
-Red Hat, Inc., combines the basic Linux operating system with software (some made by other companies and some made by Red Hat) to produce a package with a value that's greater than the sum of its parts.
+Fedora Core combines all those pieces, plus some additional applications, and then goes another step to add a few of its own to create an integrated product.
+The Fedora Core Project combines the basic Linux operating system with software (some made by other companies and some made by Red Hat) to produce a package with a value that's greater than the sum of its parts.
 That combination is known as a distribution, or flavor, of Linux.